Nizar Trabelsi: Football career

-Trabelsi played in Germany for Fortuna Düsseldorf, Wuppertaler SV, 1.
+Wuppertaler SV, before playing for amateur clubs 1.
 FC Wülfrath, SV 09/35 Wermelskirchen and VfR Neuss, as a midfielder.
+Shortly afterwards, he disappeared from football altogether.

-Association with Al-Qaida
+Association with Al-Qaeda

 Trabelsi had traveled to Afghanistan and met Osama bin Laden on several occasions.
 In 2001, Trabelsi was suspected of plotting to attack a US embassy in Paris, which was uncovered and stopped.
-He is said to be the designated suicide bomber, and was to wear a business suit to conceal the strapped bomb onto himself before walking into the embassy.
+He was said to be the designated suicide bomber, and was to wear a business suit to conceal the strapped bomb onto himself before walking into the embassy.

 Trabelsi was arrested in an apartment, in Uccle near Brussels, Belgium on 13 September 2001.
 He was also implicated by Briton Saajid Badat, who alleged that both of them had conspired with Richard Reid supposedly to blow up two US-bound airliners using shoe bombs simultaneously.

 Conviction

-In 2003, Trabelsi was sentenced to a ten-year prison term in Belgium.
+In 2003, Trabelsi was sentenced to a ten-year prison term in Belgium, for plotting to attack the Kleine Brogel Air Base.
 He was also found guilty of illegal weapons possession and being a member in a private militia.
 On 3 October 2013, he was extradited to the United States.
-In September 2014, the European Court of Human Rights found that his deportation was performed in violation of Article 3 of the European Convention on Human Rights and ordered Belgium to pay 60,000 euros in damages to Trabelsi.

-Trabelsi was extradited to the United States in October 2013, after he completed his sentence in Belgium.